Baron-Severin/Socrata-and-Retrofit/README.md

             }
 </code></pre>

-Our enqueue method automatically queues up the call, then we override onResponse and onFailure to deal with these.  <B>Depending on how the JSON response is formatted, we may need to either inflate an object with various children, or an array of objects.</B>  We verify that we receive a 200 response, then use the response.body to create our objects.
-Several helper methods exist within response to help troubleshoot problems, and in particularly response.code() and response.message() can be extremely helpful when debugging.
+Our enqueue method automatically queues up the call, then we override onResponse and onFailure to handle each case.  <B>Depending on how the JSON response is formatted, we may need to either inflate an object with various children, or an array of objects.</B>

+We verify that we receive a 200 HTTP response, then use the response.body() to create our objects.
+Several helper methods exist within response to help troubleshoot problems, and in particular response.code() and response.message() can be extremely helpful when debugging.

 <pre><code>    private void enqueueCall(Call< List< BuildingPermit > > call) {